UE and VR Development Technical Notes

 JSON_API DECLARE_LOG_CATEGORY_EXTERN(LogJson, Log, All);

-The engine version installed via EpicGameLauncher cannot create a Target Program project using UnrealBuildTool.exe -ProjectFiles "ProgramProjectName", and will prompt the following error:
+The engine version installed via EpicGameLauncher cannot create a Target Program project using UnrealBuildTool.exe -ProjectFiles "ProgramProjectName", and it will prompt the following error:

 1